The proposed Narromine to Narrabri section of Inland Rail includes:

 ARTC is a Commonwealth Company under the Corporations Act 2001, and has been appointed by the Australian Government to deliver Inland Rail in partnership with the private sector.

-The Department of Planning and Environment will independently assess the application based on the Environmental Impact Statement (EIS), community feedback, council and agency submissions and ARTC’s Response to Submissions report.
+The Department will independently assess the application based on the Environmental Impact Statement (EIS), community feedback, council and agency submissions and ARTC’s Response to Submissions report.

 The Commonwealth Department of Environment and Energy has determined the Narromine to Narrabri project to be a controlled action under the Environment Protection and Biodiversity Conservation Act 1999.
 The project will be assessed under an accredited assessment process.